DovLozys/win-install-guide/README.md

 If an error about PieExtension comes up when installing wifi, drop .exe into Extensions folder.

-Turn on internet and in admin terminal run `irm "https://christitus.com/win" | iex`, then `Tweaks -> Standard -> Run Tweaks`, then `Run oosu10`
+Turn on internet and in admin terminal run `irm "https://christitus.com/win" | iex`, then `Tweaks -> Standard -> Run Tweaks`, then `Run oosu10`.

-leave for 20 min or so for updates

-drivers
+Run app store updates and windows updates, until no more updates found.

-get msvcredist, dxwebinstall
+Download and install msvcredist, dxwebinstall
 TODO: CTT install video summary

 ## control panel settings